BOARD OF DIRECTORS

 Gaston has been recognized multiple times on Billboard’s Country Power Players list, and in 2023 he received Billboard’s Country Power Player Executive of the Year honor.
 He serves as a Board Member of the Academy of Country Music (ACM), Nashville’s Studio Bank, and Belmont University.

-Dan Hogan - Principle, Barrel Stock Trading Company
+Dan Hogan - Principal, Barrel Stock Trading Company

 Dan Hogan is currently a Co-Founder of his own investment firm, Barrel Stock Trading Company, that specializes in opportunities for investors to participate in the rapidly growing bourbon and whiskey markets.